-Shiitake mushrooms are an edible fungus native to Asia.
-They have long been used in cuisine thanks to their umami flavor that can be used in a variety of dishes.
+Shiitake mushrooms are native to Asia.
+They have long been used in cuisine thanks to their umami flavor that enhances a variety of dishes.
 Today we are bringing you five shiitake mushroom recipes that show off their fabulous flavor

 If you are unconvinced by the tastiness of shiitake, their health benefits may prompt you to give these recipes a shot.
 Check out the complete WayofLeaf guide to shiitake mushrooms for full information on this amazing fungus; it may persuade you to keep shiitake as a staple part of your diet.